|A - C - C|

 He remained active in the National Union of Seaman, becoming a significant rank and file leader in Liverpool and beyond in the post-war period.
 Jack Coward also stood as a candidate for the Communist Party in Liverpool local elections.

-He was the author of the 1966 Communist Party pamphlet "We want 40 - the case for the seamen", and the Chair of the Liverpool strike committee in the 1966 dispute, becoming named by Harold Wilson as one of the `tightly-knit group of politically motivated men’.
+He was the author of the 1966 Communist Party pamphlet "We want 40 - the case for the seamen", and the Chair of the London strike committee in the 1966 dispute, becoming named by Harold Wilson as one of the `tightly-knit group of politically motivated men’.

 See, for example:

 Pic: Coward is front, fourth left, pictured with sailors of the Spanish Republic in 1937